-The statutory bodies of the association are the General Assembly and the Bureau.
+The statutory bodies of the association are the General Assembly, the Bureau, and the Advisory Council.

 3.1 General Assembly

 The General Assembly is the highest decision-making body of IFLRY and has full powers to accomplish the aims and objectives of the Federation.
 The General Assembly is made up of all members of the Federation.
 The nomination and proposal procedures are described further in the Rules of Procedure.